Alen-QK/VanManga/README.md

 1. 🔍 **Searching manga from web**.
 Enter the manga name in search box, you will get top 10 results from source website.
 Than you can select and download whatever you want.
 2. 🛫 **Unique key of each manga**.
 Same manga will only be allowed to download once in real disk with a unique key.
 So if backend checks one manga which you select have been downloaded previously, it will inform you.
 3. 📋 **Downloading queue**.
-All dowanloading tasks will be added in a task queue and waiting for executing.
+All downloading tasks will be added in a task queue and waiting for executing.
 4. 🔄 **Daily check for manga updating** Flask APScheduler will execute a checking tasks everyday for updating downloaded manga if they are updated by website.
 5. 🖥️ **Dashboard monitoring downloading**.
-You can check dashboard tab to view downloading prograss of manga, it will show and update the lastest episode name which have been downloaded and manga status in backend with WebSocket.
+You can check dashboard tab to view downloading prograss of manga, it will show and update the latest episode name which have been downloaded and manga status in backend with WebSocket.
-6. 🗃️ **Re zip all manga files**.
-If you need to re zip your loacl manga files, backend provides a api to check and re zip files in order to reduce storage comsumption.
+6. 🗃️ **Re-zip all manga files**.
+If you need to re zip your local manga files, backend provides a api to check and re zip files in order to reduce storage consumption.
+7. 🔧 **Re-downloading single chapters**.
+Sometimes due to the unstable web connection, some chapters will download failed.
+Now you can use re-downloading function to fix broken image in single chapter of mangas
-7. **And maybe More in the future!**
+8. **And maybe More in the future!**

 ## How To Install?